ChenpoHU/python_DEV_QA/README.md

 ## 1. Dev Projects
 ### 1.1 A console game called treasure box
+This is a console game of finding the treasure box.

+The gamer needs to clear a few tasks such as
+- congigure the treasure box,
+- get a boat,
+- feed the see monster
+- play rock, paper, scissor with the see monster and win
+- and enter the password for the treasure box.
 ### 1.2 Use Selenium to automate a download task

 ## 2. QA Projects
 ### 2.1 Testing Pyramid [1]